ferhatkaraman/ferhatkaraman.github.io/content/home/teaching.md

 +++

+Teaching at Usak University:

+- Intoduction to Psychology
+- Advanced Statistics
+- Cognitive Psychology
+- Experimental Psychology
+- Physiological Psychology
+- Sensation and Perception

-I was a teaching assistant for the following course at University of Tennessee:
+TA for the following course at University of Tennessee:

 - PSYC 410: Sensory Processes & Perception